• Skip to primary navigation

 Fruits should be dried below 15%, vegetables should be dried at less than 10% moisture.
 But if you don't have a meter to be able to read that, or don't use humidity indicating strips (these are not food grade, see info below*), how do you know if your foods are dry enough?

-Expert Tip: Remember to always allow your foods to cool for about ten minutes before testing.
+Expert Tip: Remember to allow your foods to cool for about ten minutes before testing.
 While foods are warm, they tend to still be soft and pliable, which leads you to believe they may not be done, yet, leading to overdrying.

 Vegetables